Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Set up admin email and password on circleCI
 - [ ] Test deleting a match
 - [ ] Flesh out 'created match appears on table' test
 - [ ] Check for and prevent duplicate videos from being added